flo7up/relataly-public-python-tutorials/README.md

 Collection of Python notebooks for various machine learning, deep learning and analytics use cases

-# relataly-public-python-tutorials
+# Relataly Public Python Tutorials
-Welcome to the GitHub tutorial directory of the relataly.com blog on python machine learning & deep learning!
+Welcome to the GitHub tutorial directory of the relataly.com blog on business use cases with python machine learning, deep learning and generative AI!

 The files listed in this directory are all Jupyter notebook files.